 Hiring an attorney to handle your California car accident lawsuit will help you maximize the amount of compensation you recover.
 At Citywide Law Group, our attorneys understand how important a financial award can be and will fight to make sure that you are fairly compensated for your injuries.
 We have 17 years of experience handling complex car accident cases, and have recovered millions in damages for our clients.

 Our in-depth knowledge of California car accident laws and procedures, paired with our extensive hands-on experience litigating cases, allows us to provide unparalleled legal services to injured car accident victims.
 Call us today to find out how we can help you get the money you deserve after a car accident.
-We offer a free consultation, so do not hesitate to call us today.
+We offer a free consultation, so do not hesitate to contact us.